• Skip to primary navigation

 Vegan Basil Pesto ingredients laid out.

 • Fresh Basil: freshly picked and aromatic with a sweetly peppery flavour.
 Choose Genovese or Italian basil varieties for the most authentic taste.
+If you grow your own basil plants, so much the better!

 • Extra Virgin Olive Oil: Good quality extra virgin olive oil is essential for the flavour and finish of the pesto.